-The bonus is designed to reward employees for the performance of the company and of the individual over a time horizon of one year.
-The bonus target is subject to a double performance multiplier which consists of a Corporate Performance Multiplier ("CPM") and an Individual Performance Multiplier ("IPM").
+The annual bonus target is subject to a double performance multiplier which consists of a Corporate Performance Multiplier ("CPM") and an Individual Performance Multiplier ("IPM").
 The same mechanism applies to employees across the organization that participate in the corporate bonus plan.

 The mechanism provides a direct link between individual contribution and company performance which are interdependent.
 The calculation mechanism delivers significant value when both company and individual performance are above expectations.
 Conversely if company and/or individual performance levels are lower than expectations this is reflected through significantly diminished value.
-As the bonus calculation is based on a double multiplier, a multiplier of 0% results in there being no bonus payout, regardless of the performance of the other multiplier.
-The current target bonus is set as 90% of base salary for the CEO and 65% of base salary for the members of the Executive Committee.
-The overall bonus opportunity is capped at 175% of the target for the CEO and the Executive Committee.
+As the annual bonus calculation is based on a double multiplier, a multiplier of 0% results in there being no annual bonus payout, regardless of the performance of the other multiplier.